python/mypy/docs/source/command_line.rst

 .. option:: --strict

-    This flag mode enables all optional error checking flags.
+    This flag mode enables a defined subset of optional error-checking flags.
+    This subset primarily includes checks for inadvertent type unsoundness (i.e strict will catch type errors as long as intentional methods like type ignore or casting were not used.)

+    If both strict and strict-included flags are set, strict does not take precedence nor override corresponding flags.
 You can see the list of flags enabled by strict mode in the full :option:`mypy --help` output.

     Note: the exact list of flags enabled by running :option:`--strict` may change over time.

 .. option:: --disable-error-code

     This flag allows disabling one or multiple error codes globally.